 Hire a Reservist

 Reservists are part-time soldiers, sailors and airmen/airwomen.
 They have a wide variety of skills and abilities that go hand-in-hand with being trained in the military.
-Teamwork, discipline, leadership, initiative and loyalty are just a few of the attributes that Reservists bring, that could provide an advantage to your business.
+Teamwork, discipline, leadership, initiative and loyalty are just a few of the attributes that Reservists bring that could benefit your business.

-- Community and Employer Partnerships – Find out about funding to hire unemployed residents of British Columbia to work on particular projects and how your business can create employment opportunities.
+- Community and Employer Partnerships – Find out about funding to hire unemployed residents of B.C. to work on particular projects and how your business can create employment opportunities.